Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 An easy 36km lead to Phumi Prek Kak (or Stueng Trang or Stung Trong), a sleepy village with a muddy riverside boardwalk, a crappy guesthouse, and nothing more, from here there’s a car ferry to cross the river, road 222 takes a turn west so to keep following the river one must cross to the east bank and hit road 308.

-From there is a very nice 53km to the next guest house in Chhlong and 35km more to the slightly touristic town of Kratie.
-This part is beautiful, and very tranquil, mostly with the Mekong on view.
+From there, there is a very nice 53km to the next guesthouse in Chhlong, and 35km more to the slightly touristic town of Kratie.
+This part is beautiful and very tranquil, with the Mekong mostly in view.
 Traditional stilted Khmer houses, as usual, are tall and made of wood.

 Kratie